 By Wade Ellett, Let’s Move QC Outdoors Blogger

-To celebrate the beautiful weather with which we’ve been graced, let’s hit the trail, get a little sweaty, and breathe in that fresh spring air.
+Let’s hit the trail, get a little sweaty, and enjoy the insect-free hiking of autumn!
 Not sure where to start?
 Here are 3 new spots just north of home that will have you eager for exploration!

 Pine Valley Nature Area is absolutely gorgeous.
 From windswept prairie, I hiked downhill into thick woodland, before making my way down to stream beds flowing along limestone ridges that feed into the Maquoketa River.